All aboard Western Railway's high-tech express

-The new Bombardier rake, which promises smoother rides for passengers, was flagged off from Churchgate yesterday; it features an advanced technical panel, which is expected to help motormen run the train more efficiently
+The Bombardier rake, which promises smoother rides for passengers, was flagged off from Churchgate yesterday; it has an advanced technical panel, which can enable the train to run efficiently

 Following a long delay, the new Bombardier rake was finally introduced on Western Railway (WR) yesterday.
 At R42 crore each, not only do the new rakes hold the promise of a more comfortable ride for passengers, but also of smoother operations on WR, by allowing motormen to run the train more efficiently.